 Before you go home, you will get specific instructions on your diet, medicines, exercise program, activity level, discharge equipment, follow-up appointment, and signs and symptoms to watch for.
 If you have any questions, ask your doctor or nurse.
 They want your recovery to be as smooth, and as speedy, as possible.
-The following are answers to some of the most common questions patients ask.
+The following are answers to some of the most common questions St. Anthony's patients pose.